nyamburamburu-cloud/dsc-v3-tableau-dashboard-basics/README.md

-# Building Dashboards with Tableau
+# Tableau Dashboards - Dashboard Basics

 ## Introduction
 Until now, we have been using Tableau workbooks to get familiar with the Tableau interface.
 Now we will take your Tableau skills one step further and dive into Tableau dashboards.
 First, we will get familiar with the Tableau Dashboard Workspace.
 Then, we will show you how to create a dashboard with Tableau.